realmq/realmq-website/content/docs/node-sdk/index.md

 ## Concepts

-* Our SDK utilizes promises where ever possible.
+* Our SDK utilizes promises where possible.
-* Convenient interfaces `retrieve`, `list`, `create`, `update` and `remove` methods.
+* We provide convenient interfaces to work with resources `retrieve`, `list`, `create`, `update` and `remove` methods.
 * `realmq.rtm.*` provides [real-time functionality](#real-time-gateway)
 * Each API resource has its own namespace.
     - `realmq.channels.*` - ([Channel API](#channels))
     - `realmq.subscriptions.*` - ([Subscription API](#subscriptions))
     - `realmq.tokens.*` - ([Token API](#tokens))
     - `realmq.users.*` - ([User API](#users))
 * There are two access groups (scopes).
-Every method has a description of what scopes are allowed to perform that action.
+Every method has a description of which scopes are allowed to perform what action.
     - <span class="badge badge-pill badge-primary">Admin</span> Full **management capabilities**, use for implementing your real-time **business logic**
     - <span class="badge badge-pill badge-primary">User</span> **Restricted access**, use for logic **on behalf of a single user/device/bot**…